 Chapter 1- New JobThere were very few jobs that were hiring.
 Not a lot of places were hiring in the middle of fall.
 There were a few places, none of them good.
 I would have to consider carefully.
-I walked to my interview, walking carefully.
+I walked to my interview, my steps careful.
 Everyone was on edge.
 The string of crimes and mysterious happenings were only getting worse, and people feared for the worst.
 Our town hadn’t been too worried, until the incident that took place a few months ago.
 It was a devastating blow for us, and gave us a new fear, even if nobody showed it.

 I arrived at the diner, anxious.
 There was hardly anyone here, which helped my nerves a little.
 At least there wasn’t much of anyone else trying to get this job.
 I pushed the doors open, and looked around, hesitant.
 One of the waitresses saw me and motioned me over.
 I walked over to the waitress, who had an exhausted smile on her face.